cobra0506/AIAssistedTradeBot/simple_strategy/optimization/Optimization_Engine_Plan.md

-AI Assisted TradeBot - Optimization Engine Plan (Updated with Testing Strategy) Project Vision
+AI Assisted TradeBot - Optimization Engine Implementation Status ✅ COMPLETED - FULLY IMPLEMENTED AND WORKING

+This document outlines the comprehensive optimization system that has been successfully implemented:

+Project Vision - ACHIEVED ✅
 Create a comprehensive optimization system that:

      Optimizes existing trading strategies for maximum performance Automatically discovers new effective strategy combinations